-MRO inventory is an oft-forgotten type of inventory.
+MRO inventory is one of the oft-forgotten types of inventory.
 It doesn’t directly generate revenue, so it doesn’t generate much attention.

 But the average annual MRO inventory spend is nearly $6 million.
 In most manufacturing businesses, it hovers around 10% of supply chain spend.
 And some operations with particularly complex production processes approach an MRO spend of 45%.

-Poor management of MRO inventory can crush a business, but, strangely, small businesses tend to avoid targeted MRO inventory management.
+Poor management of MRO inventory can crush a business, but, strangely, small businesses tend to avoid targeted MRO inventory management (see what is inventory).
 And that poor management compounds and creeps up on them.
 Until, one day, they collapse under enormous and unforeseen overhead costs.

 What Is MRO Inventory?
 An MRO Inventory Definition